LMBishop/dotfiles/README.md

 # dotfiles

 Dotfiles for my machines.
-These configurations have been tested on a regular PC, M1 Mac running Asahi Linux, and even a Steam Deck.
+These configurations have been used on a regular PC, Framework laptop, M1 Mac running Asahi Linux, and even a Steam Deck.

 ## Programs